reiyua/RayRaysWordBingo/README.md

 Unable to submit data to Firestore

 TO DO:
 Display list of tantrums in list form from Firebase Firestore.
+(Code is added, just need to get submitting code functioning)